 - Income from or investments in a business that does not regularly operate in the jurisdiction of the public agency where the public official works

 - The names of law clients if the disclosure would violate attorney-client privilege

 - Very small investments or income, such as income from a single source of less than $500 in a year or an investment worth less than $2,000

 For more information on what must be disclosed, you can download a sample Form 700 and a Reference Pamphlet from the California Fair Political Practices Commission Form 700 web page.
 These have detailed instructions on what must be reported on the form.

 When the Forms are Filed

-The financial disclosure forms are filed annually, in March or April depending on the type of office held by the public official.
+The financial disclosure forms are filed annually, either in March or April depending on the type of office held by the public official.

-New candidates for elected office also file the forms when they submit their candidacy papers to appear on the election ballot.
+New candidates for elected office also file the forms when they submit their candidacy papers to be listed on the election ballot.